Centro Storico West/Campus Martius

 It is the 9th largest palace in the world, 20 times larger then the White House in Washington!
 The palace extends on a long road, Via del Quirinale, that is a bit dull to walk on since you only see the side of the palace.
 The palace has 1200 rooms, called Hall of the Zodiac, Augustus Hall, Hall of the Mirrors etc.

 At the piazza, high above Rome near Fontana di Trevi, you will find an obelsik with a cross on top a fountain with sculptures of horses, La Fontana dei Dioscuri.
-At Piazza de Quirinale you will find Palazzo del Quirinale, the residence of the president of Italy.
-It is situated on Quirinal Hill, the highest of Rome' seven hills.
-Palazzo del Quirinale, completed in 1583, has housed 30 popes, 4 kings and 12 presidents.
-The palace was the residenc of kings until 1946.
+We only visited Piazza de Quirinale at night.

 Ara Pacis (Altar of Peace) is a monument from 9 BC inside a modern glass building next to Via di Ripetta and the east banks of River Tiber, near our hotel.
 The monument and building was dedicated to Augustus, the first emperor of Rome, to celebrate his triumphal return from the civil war.
 It was reconstructed in 1938 after several pieces had been scattered to different museums, and the glass covering was built in 2006.